diaskarshal/budgetbuddy/README.md

 ## Introduction
 BudgetBuddy is an interactive web platform that helps to manage your transactions.
 Developed with MERN tech stack, BudgetBuddy offers users a tool to keep all transactions and analyze them in one place.

+## Features
+* User authentication and secure account management
+* Transaction tracking with categorization (income/expense)
+* Interactive dashboard with financial statistics and visualizations
+* AI-powered financial analysis using Hugging Face models
+* Filtering and sorting transactions by various criteria
+* Responsive design for desktop and mobile devices

 ## Setup and Installation
 To set up BudgetBuddy locally:
 1. Clone the repository: